havenwood/ichannel/README.md

 The two main modes of transport are a UNIXSocket(streamed) or [redis](https://redis.io).
 A unix socket is fast and operates without any external dependencies but it can't go beyond a single machine.
 A channel that uses redis can operate between different machines.
-And incase you're wondering a ichannel uses a redis [list](http://redis.io/commands#list).
+And incase you're wondering ichannel uses a redis [list](http://redis.io/commands#list).

 A ruby object is serialized(on write) and deserialized(on read) when passing